nais/doc/security/auth/maskinporten.md

 Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.

-Maskinporten will first validate the validity of the JWT.
-Then the signature (used to sign the JWT) will be validated and if the client has access to the requested resources (scopes), an access_token will be returned to the client.
+When a NAIS client requests Maskinporten for a token, Maskinporten will first validate the validity of the JWT, then the signature (used to sign the JWT) will be validated and if the
+NAIS client has access to the requested resources (scopes), an access_token will be returned to the client to be used for further actions.

 {% hint style="warning" %}
-Make sure the `scopes` specified in the manifest, NAV have pre-registered with rights to **all** the scopes, or provision of client will fail.
+Make sure that **NAV** have pre-registered rights to **all** the scopes `scopes`, specified in the manifest, or provision of client will fail.
+This can be checked with proper access rights in [Digdir-Selvbetjening].
 {% endhint %}

 ### Runtime Variables & Credentials